freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.GSM.Call.md

 ***Returns:***

 <i>a(isa{sv}): call_details</i>
 The call status.
 This is an array containing a call status record for every single call.
-See <a href="specs/org.freesmartphone.GSM.Call/#CallStatus">CallStatus</a> signal for a description of the format.
+See [CallStatus](specs/org.freesmartphone.GSM.Call.CallStatus)</a> signal for a description of the format.